WalletScrutiny/WalletScrutinyCom/_android/com.cryptokara.md

 >
 > 100% open sourced project for improved transparency & further developments by Blockchain & Crypto geeks.

-A search for the app ID ["com.cryptokara" on GitHub](https://github.com/search?q=%22com.cryptokara%22+android&type=code), does not result in any relevant Android code.
+but fails to link to any source code.
+Neither could we find the app ID ["com.cryptokara" on GitHub](https://github.com/search?q=%22com.cryptokara%22+android&type=code) in any relevant Android code.

 ## Review 2022-06-24